 This page provides a brief overview of features and how to use the new website.

 Information about our guarantees of service include services for the reading room; enquiries; copying; outreach; publications orders; and website.

 When State archives that are damaged are requested by a reader, to view in the reading room, they are assessed and treated by our conservators.
 Damage may have been caused by poor storage practices, unfortunate disasters, or bad handling in the past.
 We refer to these archives as being “Too fragile to issue” and these archives cannot be accessed either by staff or readers until they have been treated by Conservation.

 This page provide information about the level of research advice offered by NSW State Archives and how to have research carried out on your behalf.

 We have made some of the most useful State archives for family and local history available in the Archives Resources Kit, located at 40 community access points around NSW

 This page includes fees and guarantees on our copy services.

 If you are considering publishing, reproducing, printing, displaying or transmitting State archives (either entire documents or extracts therefrom) to other people you need to ask for permission to use State archives.
-This guide include information on how to request permission to publish and how to cite records accurately.
+This guide includes information on how to request permission to publish and how to cite records accurately.